Pieces of a Man: Release and reception

-Upon its release, Pieces of a Man received little critical attention except for praise by Rolling Stone.
-Later, the album gained much critical acclaim, as it was praised for Scott-Heron's lyrics, political awareness, and its influence on hip hop.
-Despite little mainstream success or critical notice during its release, music journalist Vince Aletti of Rolling Stone praised the album in a July 1972 article, stating, "Here is an album that needs discovering.
+Despite little mainstream success or critical notice during its release, music journalist Vince Aletti of Rolling Stone praised the album in a July 1972 article, stating: "Here is an album that needs discovering.
 It's strong, deeply soulful and possessed of that rare and wonderful quality in this time of hollow, obligatory "relevance" – intelligence.... the material is tough and real, "relevant" while avoiding, on the one hand, empty cliche and, on the other, fierce rhetoric, its own kind of cliche....
 It may not be easy to find, but it's an involving, important album (especially so because of its successful and accessible use of jazz) and it's worth looking for."
 The following year, Roger St. Pierre of NME hailed the album as "the sound of the black revolution".

-Pieces of a Man received stronger retrospective reviews from music critics.
+Later, the album gained much critical acclaim for Scott-Heron's lyrics, political awareness, and its influence on hip hop.
 Adam Sweeting of The Guardian praised the album in an August 2004 article, calling it a "pioneering mix of politics, protest and proto-rap poetry, set to a musical jazz-funk hybrid."
-BBC Online described Pieces of a Man as a "great example of his lyrical prowess and perfectly showcases the depths of his vocal talent."
+David O'Donnell of BBC Online described Pieces of a Man as a "great example of [Scott-Heron's] lyrical prowess [which] perfectly showcases the depths of his vocal talent."